 Vegan seafood is expected to rise in popularity alongside other vegan meats, with people all over the world becoming increasingly conscious of the catastrophic situation in our seas, the health risks surrounding contaminated sea-life, and other issues such as the slave labour used heavily in the shrimp industry.
 Now that meat alternatives are so widely accepted by both vegans and meat-eaters, especially the flexitarian category, vegan seafood was a natural progression.

-Here we look at the key players currently making an impact.
+Here we look at the key players currently making an impact in this category.

-Tofunafysh have a range of salads including tuna and ceviche, made with jackfruit & organic seaweed (Currently only available for food service) and a “fysh” sauce available in retail.
+Tofunafysh has a range of salads including tuna and ceviche, made with jackfruit & organic seaweed (Currently only available for food service) and a “fysh” sauce available in retail.

-New Wave Foods have a range of plant-based shrimp products currently available in New York, California and online.
+New Wave Foods has a range of plant-based shrimp products currently available in New York, California, and online.
 The shrimp is created entirely from algae and natural ingredients only, with no animal (or sea animal) products.
 It is Vegan, Vegetarian, and Kosher.
 The ingredients are natural, Kosher, non-GMO, and vegan-friendly